HSEL-Industrial-Informatics/Peer_Project/README.md

 1. **Reconnaissance** — attacker browses all nodes to map the server
 2. **Session Flooding** — attacker opens many sessions to crash the server
 3. **Replay Attack** — attacker reuses old session tokens
-4. **Unauthorized Write** — attacker tries to change read-only values
+4. **Unauthorized Write** — attacker tries to change read only values
 5. **Out-of-Order Messages** — attacker sends messages in wrong sequence

 Any response that does not match the learned state machine is flagged as an anomaly.